 St Kassians Church

 It’s a pretty church from outside but within, it will leave you in awe.
+So do step inside if you can.
 Luxurious frescoes, golden ornaments and an intricate altar piece make the second oldest church in town an absolute highlight of Regensburg.

-The overall architectural style is rococo, which can be seen especially inside and at the North façade.
+The overall architectural style is that of rococo (a heightened Baroque exgtravaganza), which can be seen especially inside and at the North façade.
 Inside, it is made up of three aisles and mostly has a flat roof.

 Over the past years it has been carefully renovated and now shines as brightly as ever.
 It’s open to the public and located super centrally, so there’s no reason not to have a peek.